 Along with the airlines’ policies relating to carrying Christmas crackers, it’s just as important to know what your departure airport has to say about them.

-Gatwick allows one unopened box of crackers to be placed in hand luggage, whereas Manchester won’t allow them in any hand luggage.
+Gatwick allows up to two boxes of unopened crackers to be placed in hand luggage, whereas Manchester and Stansted will allow them subject to airline regulations.

-Heathrow Airport will allow one sealed box of crackers to be carried through security, provided they’re permitted on the passenger’s airline.
-Birmingham also follows the same line.
+Heathrow Airport will not allow crackers to be carried through security, Luton Airport takes the same approach.

 However, passengers must ensure crackers being carried in hand luggage do not contain gifts such as large scissors or screwdriver sets.